 The the winner of our 2015 piano concerto competition is Michelle Nam.
-She will perform Prokofiev's Concerto No.3 in C major on our season final concert, May 5, 2015.
+She performed Prokofiev's Piano Concerto No. 3 in C major, Op.26 on our season's final concert, May 5, 2015.
 Ms Nam is pursuing a DMA degree in Piano Performance under the tutelage of Robert Weirich at the University of Missouri-Kansas City Conservatory of Music and Dance.

 This award is presented to a graduating senior who has demonstrated exemplary musicianship and who desires to pursue a university degree in music.